shreyasm20/Python-Projects/README.md

-# these are some of my python porjects
+# these are some of my python projects